oscarsernarosero/block_explorer/README.md

 This is a project still in the developing phase.

-This is project aims to be a Bitcoin block explorer with an API which is going to be used in the other project repository Blockchain specifically for the Bitcoin Wallet.
+This is project aims to be a Bitcoin block explorer with an API which is going to be used by the Blockchain project repository, specifically for the Bitcoin Wallet.

 ## Description

-The Bitcoin blockchain is built on binary files which include a certain number of blocks.
+The Bitcoin blockchain is stored on binary files which include a certain number of blocks.
 Each block contains transactions, which also contains the Bitcoins.
 In this way, the blockchain knows how many bitcoins are available and how they can be spent.
-However, due to space efficiency reasons, the blockchain can't be queried directly since it is binary information concatenated together.
+However, due to space efficiency reasons, the blockchain can't be queried directly since it is compact binary information concatenated together.

-In order for somebody to interprete these binary files, it is necessary to decode these files into transactions, and blocks, according to the guidelines offered by the Bitcoin-core project.
+In order for somebody to interprete these binary files, it is necessary to decode these files into transactions, and blocks, according to the guidelines offered by the Bitcoin-core project https://en.bitcoin.it/wiki/Protocol_documentation.

 In this order of ideas, this project decodes these binary files of the blockchain locally, and then creates a graph database that stores the whole interpreted blockchain.
-The purpose of this transition, is to be able to query the blockchain to conduct transactions, retrieve balances, etc. in a timely manner.
+The purpose of this transition, is to be able to query the blockchain to build and validate transactions, retrieve balances from different addresses or wallets, etc.

 After, the blockchain is totally parsed into a graph database, we can serve this database to be queried by any client with the credentials to query the blockchain.